-Mt Mckinley has two prominent peaks, visible in the photo at right.
+Mt Denali has two prominent peaks, visible in the photo at right.
 The South Summit is the highest, and Mt Mckinley’s North summit (right in photo) has an elevation of 19,470 feet.

 Weather on the mountain is extreme.
 Temperatures of -75.5 degrees F have been recorded, with wind chills well below -100 degrees Farenheight.

-Five large glaciers flow from the slopes of Mt Mckinley.
+Five large glaciers flow from the slopes of Mt Denali.
 One, The Ruth Glacier, flows to the southeast into the Ruth Amphitheater, where adventurers can stay in the remote Don Sheldon mountain house.

 Denali National Park

 Mt.
-Mckinley towers over Alaskas interior landscape, making it visible from vantage points on all sides, spanning hundreds of miles.
+Denali towers over Alaskas interior landscape, making it visible from vantage points on all sides, spanning hundreds of miles.
 The Parks Highway connects Alaska’s two biggest cities, Fairbanks and Anchorage.
 Along this 350 mile roadway, Mt.
-McKinley is visible from numerous vantage points.
+Denali is visible from numerous vantage points.